Waste prevention tips

 In your travels around campus, going to classes, going to the library or taking a lunch break, keep in mind these simple ways to reduce the amount of waste you generate along the way.

-- Bring a reusable or thermal plastic mug with you on campus for those trips to individual coffee makers in break areas.
+- Bring a reusable or thermal plastic mug with you for trips to individual coffee makers in break areas.
 (Paper or polystyrene foam cups can really add up during a semester.)

 - Copy articles double-sided when possible and request double-sided printing at copy centers.

 - Think about whether you need to make copies at all.
 Can you check out the book or journal instead of copying the article or section you want?
-Do you need to make so many flyers to hang around campus?
-Post your information on a Web Page or e-mail it instead.
+Do you need to make so many fliers to hang around campus?
+Post your information online or email it instead.

-You are not likely to be thinking about waste prevention when you are rushing to finish a term paper, but these suggestions are quick and easy to do and can save you time in the long run.
+You are not likely thinking about waste prevention while rushing to finish a term paper, but these suggestions are quick and easy to do and can save you time in the long run:

-- Use the Print Preview function to look at documents before printing, use the spell check and edit on the screen.
+- Use the Print Preview function to look at documents before printing.
+Use spell-check and edit on the screen.

-- If you print it, pick it up!
-People often send printed documents to the network printers, and fail to pick them up.
-A real waste of paper.
+- If you print it, pick it up.
+People often send printed documents to the network printers and fail to pick them up.

 A major waste item in offices is paper.
 Fortunately, there are plenty of opportunities to reduce the amount of paper used.
 Using less paper also saves your department money.
 Here are some tips: